erinosb/HTSF_workshop/01_RNAseq_alignment.md

 #### Our parameters for running tophat on the first of 10 samples...

+Tophat has a lot of options.
+These allow us to customize how tophat runs based on our personal preferences.
+For a full list of tophat options, consult the [Tophat manual](https://ccb.jhu.edu/software/tophat/manual.shtml).

+Today we will run tophat on our first of ten sequence samples like so...

 ```
 tophat
   -p 4                                                       # use four threads